Croissy-sur-Seine: Features

-The "centre-ville" provides a reasonable number of shops from bakeries to banks.
+The town centre provides a reasonable number of shops from bakeries to banks.
 An active morning market takes place on Fridays and Sundays.

 There are several parks, some situated on the islands in the Seine.
 The commune is home to the 13th century chapel of St Leonard, situated near the banks of the Seine.

-The Musée de la Grenouillère brings to life the famous floating café "La Grenouillère" where Claude Monet and Pierre-Auguste Renoir met at the end of the summer of 1869 to paint their first Impressionist paintings.
+The Musée de la Grenouillère brings to life the famous floating café La Grenouillère where Claude Monet and Pierre-Auguste Renoir met at the end of the summer of 1869 to paint their first Impressionist paintings.
 The museum presents a collection of paintings, engravings and objects in a beautiful era atmosphere and organizes exhibitions.

 Transport

 In good traffic conditions, the centre of Paris is 20 minutes from Croissy; in daily commuting conditions, it can take up to one hour.

 Croissy is not directly served by rail transportation since the commune wants to keep the area residential.
 The nearest RER station is Chatou–Croissy (on the RER A line St Germain branch).
 The nearest SNCF service is at Bougival.